Efficient Multi-Precision Computation of Bessel Functions for Real Orders and Complex Arguments with Fortran Implementation -- Part I: The Modified Bessel Function of the First Kind, $I_\nu(z)$: Algorithm

 The series representation of the modified Bessel function of the first kind, \( I_{\nu} (z) \), originates from the Frobenius method to solve the the modified Bessel function:

 It provides an alternative expression that is particularly useful for analytical and computational purposes where \cite{Abramowitz1964, Olver2010}.

-This series converges for all finite values of \( z \), which means that it is valid for any \( z \).
-However, in practical computation, the rate of convergence depends on \( z \) and \( \nu \).
-For small \( z \), the series converges rapidly, making it highly efficient for numerical evaluation.
-Algorithm~644 uses this series to efficiently calculate the function for the region \( |z| \leq 2\sqrt{\nu+1} \).
-In the present algorithm, we evaluate the series recursively for the broader region \( |z| \leq 4\sqrt{\nu+1} \), as:
+This series converges for all finite values of \( z \), and is therefore valid for any complex argument.
+However, in practical computation, the rate of convergence depends on both \( z \) and \( \nu \).
+For small values of \( z \), the series converges rapidly, making it highly efficient for numerical evaluation.
+The extended use of this series for \( \nu < 0 \) is discussed in Section~2.5.
+In the present algorithm, the series is evaluated recursively and efficiently to compute \( I_{\nu}(z) \) within the region \( |z|^{2} \leq 324 + 8\nu \), as follows: